ofc-tec/tec-ai-langchain/README.md

 ---

-## 🧠 ReAct Loop Explained
+## 🧠 ReAct Loop Notes

-This example doesn’t use `AgentExecutor`.
-Instead, we build the loop manually:
+This example skips `AgentExecutor` so you can see the plan/act loop:

 ```python
 agent = (